Chapter 0: Python & Jupyter Notebooks#

 Figure 4 Accessing add-ons

 Most of the libraries (see section 0.6) used in this book are already available in Google Colab by default including NumPy, SciPy, pandas, seaborn, scikit-image, and scikit-learn.
-If you need any additional libraries (or “packages”), you can usually install them by adding a code cell at the top of your Jupyter notebooks that looks like the following inserting the library name for <library>
+If you need any additional libraries (or “packages”), you can usually install them by adding a code cell at the top of your Jupyter notebooks that looks like the following inserting the library name for <library>.
+If you need any additional libraries installed for this book, this will be addressed in the appropriate chapter.

 !pip install <library>